ZiggyMo/Simple-Heroku-API/README.markdown

 Template for creating a super simple Ruby + Sinatra + Heroku API.
 For small uses Heroku is extremely cheap (even free) to host and build your app.
 Ruby + Sinatra makes it very easy to create a simple API that can be called from apps, websites, etc.

-Clone the file on your computer and then follow the instructions below.
+Clone the files on your computer and then follow the instructions below.

 ## To Use ##